tcwilkinson/caa2015/ideas.md

 Code is necessary to critic, explore and reuse the work (scrutinise). <!-- The question I ask is: Can we go so far as to ask if, that is misconduct, not to provide (free) code?
 And that means to provide the code not only on request but that should be mandatory?  -->

-Reproducibility is one of the key aspect that challenge science and I will now expose the benefits of reproducibility for Archaeology.
-Besides  to  be a better practice of science and with a huge potential for empirical research especially in Archaeology, reproducibility is important for:
+Reproducibility is one of the key aspect that challenge science and I will now expose the benefits for Archaeology.
+Besides  to  be a better practice of science and with a huge potential for empirical research, especially in Archaeology, reproducibility is important for:

   - First, pedagogy